Benchmarking LLMs Insight Discovery Capabilities through Synthetic Problem Generation

 Baseline LLM Agents - Evaluation Highlights

-Our key findings from our initial evaluations include:
+Our key findings from our initial evaluations on the beta version include:

-• Providing detailed guidance wrt insight discovery methodology into the prompt led to modest performance gains (~5% relative improvement) in both the coverage and predictive-performance metrics.
+• Providing detailed guidance wrt insight discovery methodology into the prompt had no significant effect and led to similar performance in the coverage and predictive-performance metrics

 • Applying Python code corrections and simplifying agent interaction to a single step resulted in additional improvement, mostly in the coverage score.